 Please reference the series of videos posted below for filing a FAFSA for the first time.
 The Fall 2019, Spring 2020 and Summer 2020 terms require that you complete the 2019-2020 FAFSA, and will be based on your 2017 IRS Tax Forms.
 Fall 2020 requires that you complete the 2020-2021 FAFSA, and will be based on your 2018 IRS Tax Forms.

 You should complete a new FAFSA every year as soon as your Federal taxes have been processed by the IRS.
 Please review "Mistakes to Avoid When Applying for Student Aid" provided by the National Association of Student Financial Aid Administrators (NASFAA).

-The Expected Family Contribution (EFC) is determined by the Department of Education using your FAFSA tax information.
-This is based on both your income and assets as well as your parents’, unless you are considered independent.
+The Estimated Family Contribution (EFC) is determined by the Department of Education using your FAFSA tax information.
+This is based on both your income and assets as well as your parents, unless you are considered independent.

-For financial aid purposes, you must meet one of the following requirements:
+For financial aid purposes, most students are considered DEPENDENT if under the age of 24, You must meet one of the following requirements to be considered independent:

 - Born before January 1, 1996 for the 2019-2020 aid year

 - Born before January 1, 1997 for the 2020-2021 aid year